 Compare diesel and petrol car running costs at the Which?
 Car website.

-There used to be a negative perception that diesel cars were slower, smellier, noisier and more expensive than petrol cars.
+There used to be a negative perception diesel cars were slower, smellier, noisier and more expensive than petrol cars.
 Diesels have closed the gap significantly in these categories.

 Pros of diesel

 - Financial: diesel engines are more efficient and use 15−20% less fuel meaning cheaper running costs.
 The cars historically have tended to have a slightly higher resale value too, but this is changing with time.

 - Driving experience: diesel cars offer more low-speed torque which means they have better overtaking power and towing ability.

 Cons of diesel

 - Environmental: despite lower CO2 omissions, diesel fuel produces tiny particles linked to breathing disorders such as asthma.

 - Driving experience: diesel engines tend to be slightly noisier, but this problem is improving.

 Pros of petrol

 - Financial: petrol is cheaper than diesel fuel and the cars tend to be slightly cheaper to buy and service.

-- Driving experience: Petrol engines are more refined, so less noisy.
+- Driving experience: petrol engines are more refined and less noisy.